The Creativity of Text-to-Image Generation: Discussion

 \subsubsection{System}

-Based on the digital image alone, we can infer little about the system used to generate the image and the system's configuration.
-Some text-based generative systems have dozens of parameters that can be adjusted to optimize the results.
-Clearly, knowing and adjusting the configuration parameters plays a crucial role in distinguishing skillful and purposeful mastery of text-based generative art from beginner's use with default settings.
+Based on the digital image alone, we can infer little about the generative system used to synthesize the image.
+Some text-to-image generation systems have dozens of configuration parameters that can individually be adjusted to optimize the results.
+Clearly, knowing and adjusting the configuration parameters plays a crucial role in distinguishing skillful and purposeful mastery of text-to-image art from beginner's use with default settings.